NoahHeadley/Eye-Classification/README.md

 With this, your virtual environment is set up for this project.

+Open up faces.rar and unpack it into a folder named 'faces'.

 # Usage

 This program requires a Dlib shape predictor trained to find landmarks for faces.
 Included is a 194 landmark detector but any face detector that finds landmarks for the eyes will work but will require manipulating face_detection.py accordingly.